insideout10/wordlift-stanbol/README.md

 #### TextAnnotation NewModel engine

-Configure "TextAnnotation Model Engine" give a name to the engine instance
+Configure "TextAnnotation Model Engine", by giving a name to its instance, e.g. "textannotations-newmodel", then start it.

 #### Freeling PoS Tagging engine